Recording bullying incidents accurately and efficiently is an important part of any school safeguarding policy. This page has been written by tootoot.

 5 tips for best practice when recording bullying incidents:

-When a member of staff, external safeguarding agency, parent or the child raises a welfare, safeguarding, child protection or bullying concern, details should be recorded.
 If the child has moved from another school, information should be forwarded to their new school by the designated safeguarding lead of the old school to the designated safeguarding lead of the new school.
 Care should be taken to ensure confidentiality throughout the transfer process.

 Some cases such as friendship issues, negative comments and occasional nasty remarks may seem ‘trivial’ and not a serious bullying incident, but they are important to record as they may be part of a wider problem and an indicator of a potential problem that could arise.